-Xanthan Gum – a stablizer, probably added to bind the treatment together.
+Xanthan Gum – a stabilizer, probably added to bind the treatment together.

 Gah!
 Potassium Sorbate is a synthetically produced chemical used in a number of products e.g. MacDonalds Milk Shakes, to prevent mold growth.
 It is also a known to cause contact dermatitis in some people.

-I can understand the dilemmas the manufacturer of commercial no poo treatments must be in.
+I can understand the dilemmas the manufacturer of commercial no-poo treatments must be in.
 By their very nature, commercially produced no treatments are a compromise.
 Commercial products need a shelf life.
-Chemicals typically give products a shelf life.
+Chemicals typically give product shelf life.
 Synthetic chemicals = poo.

-If the company could find a formulation that doesn’t contain synthetic chemicals then they have a potentially world class treatment on their hands.
-Potassium Sorbate aside, the ingredients are both innovative and chose with great skill and attention.
+If the company could find a formulation that doesn’t contain synthetic chemicals then they have a potentially world-class treatment on their hands.
+Potassium Sorbate aside, the ingredients are both innovative and chosen with great skill and attention.
 I’m hopeful this is the first step of a great journey for this company.
 However with Potassium Sorbate in there, it really ought to be labeled “nearly no poo”.

 The site owner.
 I founded, and have ran this site for too many years now.